zarosath/MedievalDreams.io/README.md

 It's a work in progress, right now im trying to implement many basic things to an online 3d third person rpg game.
 Build & run main to run.

-TODO: add animations and gravity/jumping
+TODO: add animations and networking